w3c/strong-authentication-and-identity-workshop/cfp.md

 ## What is the purpose of this workshop?

-This workshop wil look to provide a vision and future work for how strong authentication and identity should work on the web.
-A successful vision will identify how to align and unify recent W3C specifications (WebAuthn, Verifiable Claims, Web Payments), much of the work that has been done in the W3C Credentials Community Group (DID, DIDAuth), as well as existing community standards such as Open ID Connect, SAML, etc.
+This workshop will look to provide an existing standards landscape, roadmap and potential future work for how strong identity and strong authentication should work on the web.
+A successful workshop will be how to align recent W3C specifications  (WebAuthn, Verifiable Claims, Web Payments) and work that is ongoing in the W3C Credentials Community Group (DID, DIDAuth) along with IETF and ISO, as well as other existing community standards such as Open ID Connect, Oauth, SAML, etc.

 ## How can I attend?